lumail/lumail/API.md

 Sample code is available in `sample.lua/screen.lua`.

+#### The Panel

-The screen has an associated status-panel, hereby referred to as "Panel".
+The screen has an associated status-panel, hereby referred to as the panel.

 The panel is designed to collect & contain output messages for the user.
 New entries may be appended to it at any time, and the most recent N entries